prishajain-23/BLEScanner/TESTING_GUIDE.md

 - iOS 17.6+ (deployment target)
 - iPhone with Bluetooth
 - Internet connection (for messaging API)
-- ESP32 or compatible BLE device (for BLE testing)
+- Medal of Freedom or compatible BLE device (for BLE testing)

 ### Recommended Setup
 - iPhone 12 or newer